 Take advantage of opportunities to gain recognition for activities undertaken outside the curriculum.
 This will help you demonstrate how you have made the most of your time at university, and gained valuable skills and experience that will enhance your employability and help you achieve your potential.

 Remember – when you are applying for work experience, jobs or postgraduate courses, organisations will expect you to demonstrate that you have taken advantage of the whole University experience.

 Opportunities to broaden your experience and learn new skills may never be as abundant and available again, so make sure you don’t miss out!
-Click on How can I add to it? to find out more.
+Read more about how you can add activities to your HEAR.